matrix-org/sliding-sync/room_list.md

     }
 }
 ```
+The room list API provides the number of favourites, etc (you get back a sorted list of room IDs with `tag` fields).
+The room summary API provides the info for the room name/avatar and the most recent message along with the lazy-loaded member.

 Low-bandwidth clients which show only the room name and the tag (e.g favourites) are also supported, and may just simply use the room list stream:
 ```